kenychin/EZGuestbook/README.md

 PHP-EZGuestbook (v1.5)
 ===============

-Super easy guestbook, started by win, modified by masterk.
+Super easy guestbook by masterk
+(original by win)

 -----